E-commerce for manufacturers: 4 ways to win

 4. Prioritize accurate product information

-It can be difficult to manage all the moving parts of a large, rapidly changing, or complex product ecosystem.
+That’s not always easy, especially when you’re managing a large, rapidly changing, or complex product ecosystem.
 Thankfully, the right PIM software can help you stay in control.
-By using a product information management (PIM) platform, you can be sure to have a single source of truth for all your product information.
+By using a product information management (PIM) platform, you gain a single source of truth for all your product information.
 Consider learning more on how PIM for manufacturing is so effective, and why more businesses are adopting it.

-A market-leading platform like the inriver PIM solution ensures all your product content is accurate and consistent across all your channels.
-It also has game-changing capabilities like product data syndication (PDS) and digital shelf analytics (DSA) which mean every one of your digital touchpoints is optimized for conversion.
-Want to hear more about these and other benefits of integrating the inriver platform into your tech stack?
-Book a guided demo today and see how we do it.
+A market-leading platform like the Inriver PIM solution ensures all your product content is accurate and consistent across all your channels.
+It also has game-changing capabilities like product data syndication (PDS) and digital shelf analytics (DSA) which optimizes mean every one of your digital touchpoints for conversion.

 you may also like…